Search

 Development:

-The Government of Alberta response indicates the province’s efforts to support a consistent nationwide approach to building codes with a willingness to diverge from national consensus to adopt requirements that meet the needs of Albertans.
-While this is appreciated, the resolution request Alberta not to adopt net-zero emissions code requirements into building codes, whereas Alberta has adopted Tier 1 requirements.
+The Government of Alberta’s response indicates the province’s efforts to support a consistent nationwide approach to building codes with a willingness to diverge from national consensus to adopt requirements that meet the needs of Albertans.
+While this is appreciated, the resolution requests Alberta not adopt net-zero emissions code requirements into building codes, but Alberta has adopted Tier 1 requirements in the 2023 Alberta Edition of the National Building Code.